coderefinery/sphinx-lesson/content/executing-code.md

 ---

-# Try executing code cells in markdown
+# Executing code cells in MyST markdown

 This is a `.md` file that has a special header and a `{code-cell}` directive, that lets it